 Estimated Budget: 2,500php – 3,000php

-Beautiful, clean, perfect white sand that doesn’t get too hot even during mid afternoon.
-Azure blue waters cascades lightly on its shorelines.
-You can see on the photo how the colours blue and white marry well together in unison.
+Beautiful, clean, perfect white sand that doesn’t get too hot even during mid-afternoon.
+Azure blue waters cascade lightly on its shorelines.
+You can see on the photo how the colors blue and white marry well together in unison.
 The water is perfect for swimming and just float lazily or read a good book while waiting for the sunset.

-Due to a growing number private organizers who bring in large number of people to the island it can get quite crowded most especially during summer season.
-There’s no problem with a lot of people coming in as it provides the locals good economy, what I am not a fan of are these organizers bringing in mobile bars and large-loud speakers that plays pretty bad eDM music after 9pm that appears to be a cheap copy of al laboracay weekend w/c disrupts the serenity of the place and other campers who went to Calaguas to enjoy nature.
-Calaguas is known, or WAS know as a perfect beach camping destination for people who go there to see its beauty and enjoy a muted night.
-We’re hoping that that those kind of incidents only happened during our stay.
-Our group had a hard time sleeping well that night due to the rowdy crowd and bad music that we ended up moving our tent away from nearer the shoreines.
-Nevertheless, we woke up to a perfefct beach framed sight and enjoyed our breakfast the next day.
+Due to a growing number private organizers who bring in a large number of people to the island, it can get quite crowded most especially during summer season.
+There’s no problem with a lot of people coming in as it provides the locals good economy, what I am not a fan of are these organizers bringing in mobile bars and large-loud speakers that plays pretty bad eDM music after 9 pm that appears to be a cheap copy of laboracay weekend w/c disrupts the serenity of the place and other campers who went to Calaguas to enjoy nature.
+Calaguas is known or WAS know as a perfect beach camping destination for people who go there to see its beauty and enjoy a muted night.
+We’re hoping that those kind of incidents only happened during our stay.
+Our group had a hard time sleeping well that night due to the rowdy crowd and bad music that we ended up moving our tent away from nearer the shorelines.
+Nevertheless, we woke up to a perfect beach framed sight and enjoyed our breakfast the next day.

 Insights and Recommendations:

-- a DIY trip is almost the same cost as when you hire a a private group of tour organizers.
+- A DIY trip is almost the same cost as when you hire a private group of tour organizers.
 So it really depends on what you want.
-I suggest you get yourself a tour group, but if you want to the whole nine yard experience then do as suggested above.
+I suggest you get yourself a tour group, but if you want to the whole nine-yard experience then do as suggested above.
 Expected cost 2,500php-3,00php

 - Travel time: 8 hours by land + 2 hours by boat

-- Bring plenty of ice, water and other refreshements.
+- Bring plenty of ice, water, and other refreshments.
 You are going to a virgin island.
 Hence, limited resources and extra jacked up prizes.

-- Bring the arsenal: Powerbanks, sunscreen, wet wipes, dry bags/ziplocks, a good playlist.
+- Bring the arsenals: Powerbanks, sunscreen, wet wipes, dry bags/ziplock, a good playlist.